aduffy70/LabNotes/_posts/2016/2016-09-12-Workstation-issues-during-VPGsim-activity.md

     Native stacktrace:
     Segmentation fault (core dumped)
     ~~~

+  * Throwing a single error and terminating OpenSimulator (this was after 8 hours on a region with no simulation):
+    ~~~
+    19:53:08 - [APPLICATION]:
+    APPLICATION EXCEPTION DETECTED: System.UnhandledExceptionEventArgs
+    Exception: System.NullReferenceException: Object reference not set to an instance of an object at System.Threading.Timer+Scheduler.SchedulerThread () [0x00000] in <filename unknown>:0 at System.Threading.Thread.StartInternal () [0x00000] in <filename unknown>:0
+    Application is terminating: True
+    Region (VPGsim) # [ERROR] FATAL UNHANDLED EXCEPTION: System.NullReferenceException: Object reference not set to an instance of an object at System.Threading.Timer+Scheduler.SchedulerThread () [0x00000] in <filename unknown>:0 at System.Threading.Thread.StartInternal () [0x00000] in <filename unknown>:0
+    ~~~

 Googling suggests this may be due to an incompatible kernel and mono version.
   * The mono version is the latest from Ubuntu: 3.2.8.
 This is the same one installed on the old disk (I checked)